Enhance your legal education with Empire College’s School of Law California Elder Law Clinic.

 At Empire College School of Law, our second-, third- and fourth-year Juris Doctor students can volunteer their time or earn academic credits for 15 hours of telephone advice and five hours of in-person counseling each week at the Santa Rosa Small Claims Court.
 We cover a variety of California small claims court issues.
 Most common are landlord-tenant disputes, unfulfilled contracts, complaints about contractors and disputes among neighbors.
 About 50 percent of the people the student advisers talk to have already filed claims or received a summons.
 The rest are trying to determine whether they have a case.

 Any claimant to the court, whether a resident of Sonoma County or elsewhere, can call 707-521-6534 during working hours Monday-Friday.
 Bilingual assistance for Spanish speakers is available.
-For complete information regarding clinic hours and services, please visit the Small Claims Advisory page at the link below.
+For complete information regarding clinic hours and services, please visit the Sonoma County Superior Court’s Civil Self Help Center webpage.

 This program is a great way for law students to get real experience in small claims court in Sonoma County.